These tasty gluten free chicken nuggets are also grain free and have a tex-mex twist! They’re a perfect pairing with my Chipotle Vegan Queso dip!

 Using a little of each gives you a light, crispy coating that keeps its texture.

 I buy my cassava flour and nutritional yeast on Amazon.
-I really like the brand Anthony’s and the price is great, too.
+I really like the brand Anthony’s.

 I use the shake & bake method by combining the breading ingredients into a gallon-sized bag.